-For the first time in the history of U.S. News & World Report's "Best Hospitals" rankings, University of Wisconsin Hospitals and Clinics are listed on the Honor Roll - the 20 most highly ranked hospitals in the nation.
+Madison, Wis. — For the first time in the history of U.S. News & World Report's "Best Hospitals" rankings, University of Wisconsin Hospitals are listed on the Honor Roll - the 20 most highly ranked hospitals in the nation.

 The designation, which includes both University Hospital and UW Health at The American Center, puts the hospitals at no. 17 among the more than 4,500 analyzed.

-In addition, UW Hospitals and Clinics were highly ranked in 12 of the 16 medical and surgical specialties ranked by the magazine.
-It also retains its No. 1 ranking in the state of Wisconsin.
+In addition, University of Wisconsin Hospitals were highly ranked in 12 of the 16 medical and surgical specialties ranked by the magazine and retained the No. 1 ranking in the state of Wisconsin.

 A top-50 ranking means the ranked hospital is in the top two percent of U.S. hospitals.